Jaga Bata: Japanese Butter Potato Recipe using Microwave

 Jaga Bata Recipe using Microwave Oven

-For those who are interested in the recipe, here I will share it.
-The main ingredients you need to prepare are only white potatoes and butter or margarine.
+For those who are interested in that recipe, here I will share it.
+The main ingredients you need to prepare for the dish are only white potatoes and butter or margarine.

-|1||First, wash the potatoes and remove the eyes from them.
-Wipe moisture off the potatoes with a paper towel, but leave some|
+|1||First, wash the potatoes and remove eyes from them.
+Wipe water off the potatoes with a paper towel, but leave some.|

-|2||Wrap the unpeeled whole potatoes in plastic wraps and microwave at 600w for about 5 minutes|
+|2||Wrap the unpeeled whole potatoes in plastic wraps and microwave them at 600 watts for about 5 minutes.|

-|3||Then, take the potatoes out from the oven and remove the plastic wraps, and cross-cut the potatoes halfway through|
+|3||5 min later, take the potatoes out from the oven and remove the plastic wraps.
+Then, cross-cut the potatoes halfway through.|

-|4||Place a pat of butter in the cross|
+|4||Place a pat of butter in the cross.|

-|5||If you want some saltiness and umami taste, sprinkle a dash of salt and the Japanese super seasoning “Ajinomoto (味の素)”|
+|5||If you want some saltiness and umami taste, sprinkle a dash of salt and the “Ajinomoto (味の素)” seasoning powder.|

-|6||Ready to eat, Enjoy Jaga Bata potatoes with melting butter!|
+|6||Now, it’s ready to eat.
+Enjoy the Jaga Bata potatoes with melting butter!|